Students

 Service counter

-A tactile map with Braille and large print for people with visual impairments is being planned and will be placed diagonally to the right behind the main entrance in the library's entrance area.
+A tactile map of the library with Braille and large print for people with visual impairments is being planned and will be placed diagonally to the right behind the main entrance in the entrance area of the library.

-The barrier-free entrance to the library is located to the right of the main entrance and can be operated and opened with a lever handle (to the right in front of the barrier-free entrance).
+The barrier-free entrance to the library is located to the right of the main entrance and can be activated and opened with a push-button (to the right in front of the barrier-free entrance).

 Please note: The main entrance to the library is a revolving door.

-If you have any suggestions or requests regarding barrier removal or other issues, please feel free to contact us or Ms. Britta Beecken-Hamann at: beecken[at]bibliothek.uni-kassel[dot]de
+If you have any suggestions or requests regarding the removal of barriers or other issues, please contact us or Ms. Britta Beecken-Hamann at: beecken[at]bibliothek.uni-kassel[dot]de

 Literature conversion

-The library offers students with visual impairments the opportunity to convert instructional materials into appropriate screen reader readable formats.
+The library offers students with visual impairments the opportunity to convert teaching materials into a suitable form that can be read by screen readers.

 Contact: